Current Board Members

 Theresa Wunder is a legal assistant at Wunder O’Brien.
 Mr. O’Brien represents people with serious injuries, including brain trauma.
 As a result she has attended seminars, webinars and conferences on brain trauma (as well as chronic pain) to enhance her knowledge and to help others.
-Theresa is the mother of an adult daughter.

 Lauren Fields is a recent graduate at the University of Windsor for Social Work and continues her career in gerontology.
 She is passionate about working with BIAWE from her personal experiences and drives to help others.
 She is looking forward to working with BIAWE members and staff to create a positive and fun environment for everyone!